Wallenberg Set: Coverage in skateboarding media

 Chris Cole was the first one to 360 flip it in New Blood a skateboarding video by Zero Skateboards.
-Some of the most popular skateboarding tricks that have been performed include Frank Gerwer's kickflip over the set.
-Lindsey Robertson performed a backside heelflip over the gap at the Thrasher contest.
-Some other tricks include a backside 180 (Diego Bucchieri), a pop-shove it (by Steve Nesser - 411VM #66), a switch ollie, a switch frontside 180 (by Tony Manfre - montage in Free Your Mind from Transworld Skateboarding), a pop-shove it to melon grab (Jeremy Reeves, from footage featured on Thrasher Magazine's website).
+Some other tricks include a backside 180 (Diego Bucchieri), a pop-shove it (by Steve Nesser - 411VM #66), a switch ollie, a switch frontside 180 (by Tony Manfre - montage in Free Your Mind from Transworld Skateboarding), and a pop-shove it to melon grab (Jeremy Reeves, from footage featured on Thrasher magazine's website).

-Forrest Edwards landed a Switch Kickflip down the massive stairs, adding yet one more amazing feat to this massive stair set.
-There are photographs of the feat in the April 2013 issue of Thrasher Magazine, and a 'magnified' clip of the trick on Thrasher's YouTube channel.
-On the same day DJ Gaudin landed a Switch Backside Kickflip.
+Forrest Edwards landed a switch kickflip down the stairs; there are photographs of the feat in the April 2013 issue of Thrasher, and a 'magnified' clip of the trick on Thrasher's YouTube channel.
+On the same day, DJ Gaudin landed a switch backside kickflip.

 Chris Joslin performed two tricks down the set for his Etnies Album part.
 The first was a hardflip backside 180 which was only captured from one angle since he landed it on his third attempt.
 The second was an inward heelflip.
-Both tricks were NBD's.
+Both tricks had never been done (NBD) at this location.

-On November 9, 2019 Miles Silvas switch back heeled the set after five trips to the spot spanning over four years of attempts.
+On November 9, 2019, Miles Silvas switch back heelflipped the set after five trips to the spot spanning over four years of attempts.